 Laubscher served as the chairperson of the Old Dominion Athletic Conference Sports Information Directors from 2007-09 and twice the W&L Sports Information Office has been recognized as the ODAC SID Office of the Year under his leadership, earning the first in 2006 and the second in 2015.

 Laubscher serves on the University's Hall of Fame Committee and was the coordinator of the Virginia Sports Information Directors (VaSID) College Division All-State Football Team from 1998-10.
-He has also been a voter on the D3Hoops.com Women's Basketball Top 25 poll and the D3Football.com South Region Football Team and served on the Division III Committee for the Bob Cousy Award.
+He has also been a voter on the D3Hoops.com Women's Basketball Top 25 poll, the D3Football.com South Region Football Team and the AP Little All-America Team.
+He has also served on the Division III Committee for the Bob Cousy Award.

 Laubscher has worked numerous conference and NCAA Tournament events, including serving as a lead statistician and internal public address announcer for the Amos Alonzo Stagg Bowl since 1998.
 He also served as the media coordinator for the 2005, 2014 & 2015 NCAA Division III Field Hockey Championships hosted by W&L, and he has assisted with the 2007 NCAA Division II and 2008, 2009 and 2017 Division III Women's Lacrosse Championship events, the 1996 NCAA Division I Men's Soccer Final Four, the 1996 NCAA Division II Men's Basketball East Regional and the 2011 NCAA Division I Men's Basketball First and Second Round games in Cleveland, Ohio.